Complete ionization for a non-autonomous point interaction model in d = 2: Introduction

 Both the global well-posedness and the asymptotic behavior of the survival probability of the bound states of the Hamiltonian at $t=0$ have been widely investigated in dimensions one and three.
 We mention \cite{CCL,CCLR,CLR,RL} for the one-dimensional problem and \cite{CDFM,SY} for the three-dimensional one.
 On the contrary, to the best of our knowledge, the two dimensional case has never been discussed before in the literature.
 The main reason for this might be related to some technical difficulties, arising in the integral formulation of the problem, that are deep-seated features of the dimension two.
-However, some recent works on the nonlinear analogue of \eqref{eq:formal_equation} (where $\alpha(\cdot)$ is replaced by $|\psi|^{p}$), shed some new light on the above mentioned technical questions (\cite{ACCT,ACCT2,CCT,CF}) thus allowing to deal with the two-dimensional case.
+However, some recent works on the nonlinear analogue of \eqref{eq:formal_equation} (where $\alpha(\cdot)$ is replaced by $|\psi|^{p}$), shed some new light on the above mentioned technical questions \cite{ACCT,ACCT2,CCT,CF} thus allowing to deal with the two-dimensional case.

-More in detail, in the former part of the paper we extend the tools developed for the nonlinear problem in \cite{CCT} to the time-dependent case in order to prove global well-posedness in a strong sense; whereas, in the latter part, extending to the two-dimensional case the techniques of \cite{CCL}, we estimate the survival probability of a bound state of $H(0)$ (in the monochromatic case) proving the so-called complete ionization.
+More in detail, in the former part of the paper we extend the tools developed for the nonlinear problem in \cite{CCT} to the time-dependent case in order to prove global well-posedness in a weak sense; whereas, in the latter part, extending to the two-dimensional case the techniques of \cite{CCL}, we investigate the behavior of the survival probability of a bound state of $H(0)$ (in the monochromatic case) proving the so-called \emph{complete ionization}, that is, the fact that such probability tends to zero as $t\to\infty$.
 Note that both parts of the paper are not straightforward adaptations of already developed techniques.
-Indeed, on the one hand the fact that \eqref{eq:formal_equation} is not autonomous, in contrast to the nonlinear problem treated in \cite{CCT}, requires major modifications of the strategy for global well-posedness.
-On the other hand, dimension two yields a different singularity of the kernel of the integral equation associated to \eqref{eq:formal_equation}, that calls for some new ides in the classical discussion of the equation in Laplace transform compared to, for instance, \cite{CDFM,CCL} .
+Indeed, on one hand the fact that \eqref{eq:formal_equation} is not autonomous, in contrast to the nonlinear problem treated in \cite{CCT}, requires major modifications of the strategy for global well-posedness.
+On the other hand, dimension two yields a different singularity of the kernel of the integral equation associated to \eqref{eq:formal_equation}, that calls for some new ides in the classical discussion of the equation in Laplace transform compared to, for instance, \cite{CDFM,CCL}.